Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 - If the blocks are found on the local subnet, they are retrieved from peers.

-- If any block is not available from a peer, it is retrieved from the BCS.
-Once retrieved, it is made available to peers.
+- If a block is not available from a peer, it is retrieved from the BCS and made available to peers once it has been retrieved.

 Branch Cache Operation Modes